- Jenkins suddenly crashed and

 We recommend keeping a minimum of 2-4GB of memory free for non-Jenkins processes.
 For example, if you are running on a system with 16GB of RAM, you should not allocate more than 12GB of heap for Jenkins.
 This is especially important in containerized environments, where it can be tempting to allocate small amounts of RAM to each container.
 When there is less than a 2GB difference between the maximum heap that Jenkins has been configured with and the total RAM available to the container, it is likely that Jenkins will eventually be killed by the kernel.

 In this scenario, Jenkins is not the only process running on the machine but it is killed because it is the process consuming the most memory on the OS.

-We strongly recommend that Jenkins be the only non-process running on the machine hosting it.
+We strongly recommend that Jenkins be the primary service/process running on the machine hosting it.
 Should you run other processes, like for example monitoring agents, ensure that they are not overloading the system or otherwise that enough resources are available to handle the load on the machine.

 How to find the culprit

 It is possible to check the processes consuming the most memory at any time on the machine with commands like:

 You can also view the kernel logs by running the command